christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

     gcloud init

-You can re-run this command later to change your configuration (switch from one project to another one for example).
+You can re-run this command later on to change your configuration (switch from one project to another one for example).

 # Publishing in one command line